twolfson/nightlife/cities/germany_berlin.md

 - Due to the long hours, some clubs will serve food and caffeinated beverages (e.g. pizza, fries, currywurst, coffee, tea, mate)
 - Some clubs will state "No photos allowed" and place stickers over your phone's cameras
 - Clubs/bars might take a deposit on drinks (e.g. 0.50€).
 You might receive a token with your glass which you return with your glass to get the deposit back
+- Clubs/bars might take a secondary cover when ordering your first drink for the DJ (e.g. 1.00€).
+You will receive a stamp on your wrist to prove you already paid this cover
 - In clubs, people seem to wear black, white, and dull colors

 ## Top picks